LightTable/user-guide/configuration.md

 ### Configure keybindings

 To add a keybinding to your `user.keymap` file, add a vector in the format `[:TAG "KEYBINDING" :COMMAND]` e.g. `[:editor "alt-w" :editor.watch.watch-selection]`.
 If a command takes arguments wrap the command and its arguments in a parentheses e.g. `[:editor "alt-(" (:paredit.select.parent "(")]`.
 If you want to bind multiple commands to the same keybinding, use a simple vector for the whole binding-command e.g. `[:editor  "alt-(" (:paredit.select.parent "(") :smart-indent-selection]`.
 Keybindings that are set by default can be subtracted/removed by prefixing the key with '-'  e.g. `[:app "-ctrl-shift-d" :docs.search.show]`.

+### Exclude files from the workspace?

+Open your user behaviors and in the `:app` tag start typing "ignore".
+Select the `Files: Set ignore pattern` behavior.

+### Change the location of the lighttable directory?

+You can use the environment variable `LTHOME` to tell the command line scripts where to find LT.

+### Find out what version of Light Table I'm using?

+Use the `App: Light Table version` command from the command tab.